pdf-association/arlington-pdf-model/TestGrammar/README.md

 C:/Users/fred/Downloads/also-ignore.pdf
 ```

+Note that the `--exclude` option can be used to override explicit PDFs when using the `--pdf @filelist.txt` option.

 `--dryrun` option allows a recursive folder of PDF files to be simulated without actually doing any of the slow processing.
 Note that this will still create `.ansi` or `.txt` output files of zero length in the `--out` folder.
-This is very useful for testing file system permissions and `--exclude` command line options when also using `--debug`.
+This is very useful for testing file system permissions, `--pdf @filelist.txt` and `--exclude @filelist.txt` command line options when also using `--debug`.
+It is thus possible to determine if any output will file will be clobbered by comparing the number of processed files to the number of .ansi/.txt files produced.

+`--clobber` will overwrite output files if PDF files of the same name are encountered.

 Due to a **severe** lack of compliance with PDF versions in real-world files, if a PDF file is between 1.4 and 1.7 inclusive, it will automatically be processed as PDF 1.7.
 Files with versions 1.3 or earlier or PDF 2.0 are processed as per the PDF standard (where the Catalog/Version key can override the PDF header comment line).
 Use the `--force` command line option to override this default behavior.